 “I didn’t realize there was support,” she says.
 “I told my nurse I was having issues, and she told me about the therapy that was available.
 I thought it was a great idea.”

-Her nurse referred her to Grace Chen, an occupational therapist at MSK’s Sillerman Center for Rehabilitation.
+Her nurse referred her to Grace Chen, an occupational therapist.
 Occupational therapists help patients get back to the everyday tasks that they may have trouble with after cancer.

 Occupational therapy for chemo brain is similar to physical therapy, except that therapists teach mental exercises to strengthen the mind instead of physical exercises to strengthen the body.
 Depending on the severity of the symptoms, Ms. Chen sees her patients anywhere from four to twelve weeks, asking them to bring in projects, schoolwork, and other items from their everyday life.